 0.3 – Cross Cedar Creek on a bridge.

-0.8 – Turn RIGHT [just passed the Nature Trail on the left which would cut this hike short]
+0.8 – Turn RIGHT [just past the Nature Trail on the left which would cut this hike short].

 0.9 – Turn LEFT and walk on a narrow strip of land next to cranberry bogs.

 1.3 – Turn LEFT. [on the trail map, you are at the far right corner of the cranberry bog].